Hexagram 1乾Heaven

 The line branches, bottom-up, follow the qian-trigram najia table: 子 (line 1), 寅 (line 2), 辰 (line 3), 午 (line 4), 申 (line 5), 戌 (line 6).
 Read against the qian palace, whose element is metal, the six-relatives assignments are: line 1 子 (water) — offspring(子孫); line 2 寅 (wood) — wealth (妻財); line 3 辰 (earth) — parents (父母); line 4 午 (fire) — officer-ghost(官鬼); line 5 申 (metal) — siblings (兄弟); line 6 戌 (earth) — parents (父母).

 Both anchor positions land on parents.
 The shi line at position 6 carries 父母; the ying line at position 3 also carries 父母.
-Read as a structural pair, the shi-ying axis of Heaven says that the actor of the founding move holds an inherited mandate and that the field the actor is moving into is itself rooted in inherited mandate.
+Read as a structural pair, the shi-ying axis of Heaven says that the mover of the first act holds an inherited mandate and that the field they are moving into is itself rooted in inherited mandate.
 Heaven, structurally, is the hexagram of acting on what authority has given you the right to do.
 It is not the hexagram of seizure.
 It is the hexagram of legitimate initiative, and the najia layer is the part of the analysis that makes the difference visible.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.